SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-22-die-grundlagen-der-arithmetik-von-wyoming.md

           67         73
    ```
 2. If, on the other hand, we allocate seats in each state in proportion to the
-   Republican/Democratic seats in that state, we get about a 10 seat advantage to
+   Republican/Democratic seats in that state (thus carrying forward the current
+   mis-representation into a larger House), we get about a 10 seat advantage to
    Republicans:
    ```
    Republican Democratic